Measurement of the excitation spectrum of a dipolar gas in the macrodroplet regime: Image Analysis

 \section{Image Analysis}

 For a substantial number of our images we cannot reliably fit a Gaussian to the excitations because the excitations at low $k_y$ are either too close to or even partially within the unperturbed cloud, or the collisions between the scattered and unscattered particles distort and blur the excitation, see also \cite{veeravalli2008bss}.
-As described in the main text, we therefore choose to calculate $k_y$ numerically from every image, relying on momentum conservation and not on any fitting parameters.
+As described in the main text, we therefore choose to calculate $k_y$ numerically, relying on momentum conservation and not on any fitting parameters.

-An image taken along the $z$-axis gives us, assuming ballistic expansion during TOF, the integrated momentum distribution of the cloud in the $x$-$y$ direction, see Fig.\,\ref{appfig:imageAnalysisExample} for two examples.
+To create a response for a fixed $k_L$, such as in Fig.\,\hyperref[fig:fig2]{\ref*{fig:fig2}b-d}, we take about 3-7 images per probe frequency $\omega_L$.
+Every image taken along the $z$-axis gives us, assuming ballistic expansion during TOF, the integrated momentum distribution of the cloud in the $x$-$y$ direction, see Fig.\,\ref{appfig:imageAnalysisExample} for two examples.
 For a TOF of $30\,$ms using our vertical imaging setup, the system has been calibrated with an optical lattice to resolve a momentum of $0.32\,\imicron$ per pixel.
-After subtracting the background and centering the image on the unperturbed cloud using a Gaussian fit, we crop the image to an asymmetric region of interest $k_x = \pm8\imicron$ and $k_y = [-5,5+2k_L]\imicron$, reflecting the asymmetry of the cloud and the fact that the excited atoms acquire $k_y \approx k_L$.
-We then integrate out $k_x$ to obtain the 1D momentum distribution $n(k_y)$.
-Finally, multiplying the distribution with $k_y$ and taking the mean results in $\ky=\int k_yn(k_y)dk_y$, see Fig. \,\ref{appfig:imageAnalysisExample}.
+After subtracting the background and centering the image on the unperturbed cloud using a Gaussian fit, we crop the image to an asymmetric region of interest $k_x = \pm8\imicron$ and $k_y = [-5,5+2k_L]\imicron$, reflecting the asymmetry of the cloud and the fact that the excited atoms typically acquire $k_y \approx k_L$.
+We then average all images per probe frequency and integrate out $k_x$ to obtain the 1D momentum distribution $n(k_y)$.
+Finally, we calculate the mean momentum per particle by numerical integration $\ky=\int k_yn(k_y)dk_y/\int n(k_y)dk_y$, see Fig.\,\ref{appfig:imageAnalysisExample}.

-To create a response for a fixed $k_L$, such as in Fig.\,\hyperref[fig:fig2]{\ref*{fig:fig2}b-d}, this procedure is repeated for every image in a measurement series.
-One series contains about \,220 images in total with \,3-7 images per probe frequency $\omega_L$.
-The mean and standard error can then be calculated for every $\omega_L$.
 To obtain the resonance positions of Fig.\,\hyperref[fig:expSpectrum]{\ref*{fig:expSpectrum}a-b}, a triple Gaussian is fit to all individual $\ky$ points in a measurement series.
+Note that we sometimes observe a mismatch between the imprinted momentum $k_L$ and the peak in the momentum distribution of the diffracted atoms.
+We speculate that scattering events during the Bragg excitation pulse, interaction effects during the time-of-flight expansion, and residual higher-order or multiple Bragg excitations during the pulse time are modifying the observed momentum distribution.